tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/report.md

 The current version of the API is: 2.0

-## Authorising requests
+## Authorizing requests

-All requests to the Report API must be authorised.
-You can authorized a request by passing you merchant ID and API passcode in the body of the request with the `merchantId` and `passCode` parameters.
+All requests to the Report API must be authorized.
+You can authorized a request by passing your merchant ID and API passcode in the body of the request with the `merchantId` and `passCode` parameters.

 > You can generate an API key for the Report API in the [Member Area](https://web.na.bambora.com/).
 After logging in, select **administration**,  then **account settings**, and finally **order settings**.

 > On the Order Settings page, you'll find the **Report*** section.
 Here you can set an API access code by clicking the **Generate New Code** button.
 Once you have a new code, click **Update** at the bottom of the page.

-### Authorising as an ISV
+### Authorizing as an ISV

-If you have a partner account with us, you can authorise the request with the partner account's passcode and specify the sub-merchant account on which to report using the `rptMerchantId` parameter.
+If you have a partner account with us, you can authorize the request with the partner account's passcode and specify the sub-merchant account on which to report using the `rptMerchantId` parameter.

 ## Format